Shas: Controversies

 Several Shas MKs, including Aryeh Deri, Rafael Pinhasi, Yair Levy, Ofer Hugi and Yair Peretz, have been convicted of criminal offenses that include fraud and forgery.
 In addition, MK Shlomo Benizri was convicted of bribery, conspiring to commit a crime and obstruction of justice on 1 April 2008.
-Benizri resigned, and Mazor Bahaina, number thirteen on the Shas list, replaced him.
-In 1999, Deri was sentenced to prison time on corruption charges.

 In 2010, Ovadia Yosef cursed the Palestinians as "evil, bitter enemies of Israel" and said that, "Abu Mazen and all these evil people should perish from this world.
 God should strike them with a plague."
 Saeb Erekat of the PLO said Yosef's remarks were tantamount to a call for "genocide against Palestinians".
 Yosef later apologized and wrote to Egyptian President Hosni Mubarak: "I support your efforts and praise all the leaders and the peoples — Egyptians, Jordanians and Palestinians — who are partners and wish the success of this important process of achieving peace in our region, and preventing bloodshed.
 May God grant you longevity and may you succeed in your efforts for peace and may there be peace in our region."
 Previously, Yosef had called Arabs "vipers" and called for Israel to "annihilate" them.
 "It is forbidden to be merciful to them.
 You must send missiles to them and annihilate them.
 They are evil and damnable."
 A spokesman later clarified that his comments were only aimed at murderers and terrorists and not the entire Arab world.

-In 2020, the party was fined ₪7,500 by the Central Elections Committee for giving out prayer cards at polling stations during the 2020 Knesset elections, which were claimed to cure "Corona and every illness and pestilence".
+In 2020, the party was fined ₪7,500 by the Central Elections Committee for handing out prayer cards at polling stations during the 2020 Knesset elections, which were claimed to cure "Corona and every illness and pestilence".